rameshnyusoft/tseds/appointmentplugin/README.txt

 Clear the browser cache if the list isn't displayed in a correct way (to be sure it loads the updated styles).

 You can also add the needed styles into the "Customization area >> Add Custom Styles" (at the bottom of the page that contains the list of calendars):

+= Q: Can I track the conversion referral? =

+A: Yes, for this purpose you can use the plugin [CP Referrer and Conversion Tracking](https://wordpress.org/plugins/cp-referrer-and-conversions-tracking/) that already includes the automatic integration with this plugin.

 = Q: Are the forms GDPR compliant? =